-The following account of the sexual liaisons of a Canadian with boys in Central Asia (perhaps only Pakistan) is from Chapter 9, “The Impact of Other Cultures” of Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976).
+The following account of the sexual liaisons of a Canadian with boys in Central Asia (perhaps only Pakistan) is from Chapter 9, “The Impact of Other Cultures” of Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976).
 This chapter of Dr. Rossman’s book, introduced here and intended to show how pederasts from repressive countries were changed by their experiences in accepting ones is a primary source for the history of Greek love, drawing on his interviews of the men involved.
 The experiences of the Canadian of the title are undated, but appear to be recent to the time of writing.

 A Canadian in Central Asia

 There are areas in Iran, Afghanistan, Russian Central Asia, and Pakistan where man-boy sex play is considered to be merely “a pleasant and amusing experience, a necessity just as food and drink.”
 A German newspaper reported that in 1963 alone almost 3,000 boys were prepared in secret Pakistani brothels for male prostitution, many of them for export.
 Novelists like Michener, and explorers from years ago have described the popularity of boys as sex partners in the region: “ … the young men of Boukara enjoyed three types of amusement: hunting, music, and sex play with favorite boys.
 I was astonished at the open way, without any shame, that they spoke of the latter.”